Looking to set up the calendar integration for your entire company? Check out this guide instead.

 If you haven't connected your individual work calendar account yet from the in-app prompts or from logging in using single-sign-on, you can connect it manually under your user profile setting.

 - From the in- app prompts, select your calendar system and the follow the Oauth steps to connect your calendar (See image below).

-- From the event composer directly, navigate to the dropdown menu in the bottom left corner & select > Connect your Google, Office 365, or Exchange account(coming soon).
+- From the event composer directly, navigate to the dropdown menu in the bottom left corner & select > Connect your Google or Office 365 .
 From here, follow the Oauth steps to complete the connection.

 - Navigate to your user profile under your Avatar > Settings > Integrations.
-From the Integrations page, Connect either your G Suite, Office 365, or Exchange account.
+From the Integrations page, Connect either your G Suite or Office 365.
 From there, follow the Oauth verification steps.

 When you connect your account, you're giving permission for Robin to access the following information: